I recently had a bad delivery experience with a food aggregator and like any irate customer, I let the live agent know about the same.

 the number open cases against the caller, caller status and sentiment — allowing them the room to personalize and resolve the caller’s issue in a timely manner.

-Certain NPS software also helps businesses recognize detractors before they can raise a complaint With the aid of such software, organizations can easily identify their dissatisfied.
+Certain NPS software also helps businesses recognize detractors before they can raise a complaint With the aid of such software, organizations can easily identify their dissatisfaction.

 at-risk customers through certain real-time detractor alerts that can aid in setting up an instant feedback loop to reach out to your detractors in a timely manner.